amarmate/ML50-2023/README.md

 3. __Consistency:__ Follow consistent coding style and naming conventions to ensure uniformity across the project.

 ## To Do List
-- Individual performance of the data handling on a separate jupyter notebook
+- Individual performance of the data handling on a separate jupyter notebook (due 2023/10/29)
-- Selection of the best of each work
+- Selection of the best of each work (due 2023/10/5)
-- Exporting the processed data to the Data folder to continue to the binary classification
+- Exporting the processed data to the Data folder to continue to the binary classification (due 2023/10/5)
+- Building the models (no due date yet)
+- Writing the report (no due date yet)
+- Delivery of the work (please fill)

 ## Objectives
 __1. Handling the data:__